giantswarm/rfc/capi-matrix/README.md

   ...
 ```

-Every time there is a new Kubernetes version or OS version we will (automatically) create a PR to cluster-<provider> charts including the version and potentially changing the default version (if our tests run successfully).
+Every time there is a new Kubernetes version or OS version we will (automatically) create a PR to cluster-PROVIDER charts including the version and potentially changing the default version (if our tests run successfully).

 At the same time if we found a Kubernetes/OS version with a security issue, we can remove the Kubernetes/OS version and enforce customers to upgrade clusters.

 We have start with [Cluster API OpenStack](https://github.com/giantswarm/cluster-openstack/pull/125).

-__Bonus__: If cluster-<provider> chart is used for companies out of Giant Swarm they can use their own matrix.
+__Bonus__: If cluster-PROVIDER chart is used for companies out of Giant Swarm they can use their own matrix.